 First-Degree Official Misconduct Penalties

 Each official misconduct case is different.
 Ramifications for conviction won't always look the same.
-As a class 2 misdemeanor, defendants in official misconduct cases face:
+As a class 1 misdemeanor, defendants in official misconduct cases face:

-- up to 12 months in county jail,
+• up to 364 days in county jail,

-- a maximum fine of $1,000
+• a maximum fine of $1,000

 Official Misconduct Defense Attorney in Denver

-Just because you're under investigation for official misconduct doesn't mean you're guilty.
-Even if formal charges transpire, you have the right to fight those charges and protect your position and reputation.
 We have decades of experience successfully representing clients facing many different white-collar crimes in Denver, Colorado Springs, and Fort Collins.
 We invite you contact our office for a free, confidential consultation with one of our strategic defense attorneys.
 We will carefully analyze your unique case, as well as suggest next steps in your defense.

 Photo by Andrew Coop